Mathématique: Chapter 46

 “What?”
 Eli said.
 “That’s weird.”

-Rush looked down at the paper in front of him, slashed a line through the series of symbols, separating the equation to be solved from the preceding primer that explained the relational meaning of the variables.
+Rush looked down at the paper.
+He slashed a line through the series of symbols, separating the equation to be solved from its preceding primer that explained the relational meaning of the variables.
 Other than recognition that the primer existed and was separate from the equation, it was a simple solution, requiring only algebra.
-He spent a few moments parsing out the primer for Eli and then revolved the paper and slid it over to him.
+He spent a few moments parsing the primer for Eli, solved the equation, then revolved the paper and slid it to him.

-Eli studied it briefly and then looked up at him.
+Eli studied it, then looked up.
 “Nice,” he said evenly.
 “Fast.
 Faster than me.”

-“Very,” Eli said, without looking up.
+“Very.”
+Eli didn’t look up.
 “Did you—recognize those symbols from somewhere?”

 “Not that I can recall,” Rush said, half-truthfully.
-“You said you had a final problem.”
+“You said y’had a final problem?”

 “Yup,” Eli said.
-“This is the one that I’m really curious about.”
-He wrote what could only be a few letters before sliding the paper over to Rush.
+“This is the one I’m really curious about.”
+He wrote what could only be a few letters before sliding the paper to Rush.

 P=NP, it said.
 Prove.